qiurenbo/auto-learing/README.md

 Copy the driver to chrome directory.

 ## 1.3.Setup conf.ini
-Copy the sample.ini and modify the 'Privacy' section.
+Copy the sample.ini to conf.ini and modify the 'Privacy' section.

 ## 1.4.Run the code in virtualenv
 ```